dwheelerau/docker-guide/README.md

 ![Figure 4.1: Pull the megadetector image from the docker hub](images/figure4.1.png)

 Hopefully that is all that is required.
-Note I have included more advanced instructions below in case you want to build the app from source (this is not required if the above has worked for you).

 # Process camera trap images through megadetector (with GPU support)
-1. Open the Ubuntu App and create a place to store your images (**replace PROJECTNAME with your own meaningful name of your own (please dont use spaces, use an underscore instead, every linux user will thank you)**)
+1. Open the Ubuntu App and create a place to store your images (**replace PROJECTNAME with your own meaningful name of your own (please dont use spaces, use an underscore instead, every Linux user will thank you)**)

 ```
 # replace PROJECTNAME with your own name (Don't use spaces!!)
 mkdir -p ~/projects/PROJECTNAME
 ```

-2. Copy your image files to the Ubuntu disk are using file explorer (see the figures below): in the linux disk your directory path would be `/home/USERNAME/projects/PROJECTNAME`
+2. Copy your image files to the Ubuntu disk are using file explorer (see the figures below): in the Linux disk your directory path would be `/home/USERNAME/projects/PROJECTNAME`

 ![File finder view 1](images/Figurex.png)